How to Be a Working Snowbird

 Anyone who is self-employed also knows the stress of slower sales is compounded that much more when you're spending a lot of money to pay for two homes.
 Make sure you are adequately funded to support a down turn due to any number of reasons.

 Non-working spouses/partners have to do their part to be supportive.
 That means doing everything possible to help pick up the work load as needed and making sure you are not demotivating your working spouse.
 As an example, going to lunch with your friends or golfing with your buddies is fine once in awhile.
-But don't make a daily habit of sitting in the sun, taking long walks on the beach, socializing with the neighbors and other activities that will make your working spouse either resent you and/or cause them to lose their motivation to stay focused on work.
+Don't make a daily habit of sitting in the sun, taking long walks on the beach, socializing with the neighbors and other activities that will make your working spouse either resent you and / or cause them to lose their motivation to stay focused on work.
 It's hard enough to sit next to a window with a great view and try to accomplish your work without being needlessly tempted by your spouse and your friends.